osrf/collision-benchmark/README.md

 You can swith between the physics engines with the GUI control panel displayed on the top right.
 Between the buttons, the name of the currently displayed world is shown, which should contain the physics engine in the name.

+Please note that you cannot use the gzclient controls like Pause and Step with this project yet.
+Also, the iterations and simulation time etc displayed at the bottom may not reflect the actual simulation time.

 **Example:**